Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Methods

-The |mapper()| function in the mapping package projecting a computational graph from an arbitrary SNN onto a Dynap-SE2 HDK hardware specification, regardless of whether the network was originally a DynapSim network. |mapper()| clusters the parameters into groups and determines the hardware IDs of neurons.
-It achieves this by processing a multi-layer network definition to obtain an equivalent single-layer definition, building virtual grids on the weight matrix, and allocating logical regions for intermediate layers in a large recurrent weight matrix onto which the merged network is projected.
+\paragraph{Mapping} The |mapper()| functionality converts a computational graph from an arbitrary SNN into a DYNAP-SE2 HDK hardware specification, regardless of whether the network was originally a DynapSim network. |mapper()| clusters the parameters into groups and determines the hardware IDs of neurons.
+The mapping process is described in detail below.
+For an alternative approach to mapping SNNs to DYNAP-SE hardware, see\cite{balaji20}.

 Fig.~\ref{fig:snn_open} shows the weight parameters and information flow in an example SNN with both feed-forward and recurrent components.

 The input weight matrix, $W_{in}$, applies a linear transformation to the external input and delivers it to the hardware neurons.
 Recurrent weight matrices, $W_{1(rec)}$, $W_{3(rec)}$, and $W_{5(rec)}$, establish the connection weights between hardware neurons, while feed-forward weight matrices, $W_{2}$ and $W_{4}$, connect different groups of neurons to each other.
 The mapper produces a single equivalent recurrent weight matrix that collects all feed-forward neurons in a single pseudo-recurrent representation.